callium/the-binding-of-aisaac/README.md

 Copy the /aimod folder into '~/Library/Application Support/Binding of Isaac Afterbirth+ Mods' folder

+In Steam, go to 'The Binding of Isaac Afterbirth +' Properties, Set Launch Options, and add the following:
+    --luadebug
+For some reason this is needed to allow the luasocket to work

 Install Python 3.6 and run the isaac_agent.py file

 At the moment, the program is a little buggy (may take some fiddling to get the game working)